General

 Is it possible that my child will catch up on his/her own, without therapy?

-If you or your child’s pediatrician have concerns regarding his/her development, it is certainly appropriate to have your child evaluated to determine if therapy is indicated.
+If you or your child’s pediatrician has concerns regarding his/her development, it is certainly appropriate to have your child evaluated to determine if therapy is indicated.
 Some developmental difficulties may fall within typical expectations, or may be slightly on the later end of typical, while others may be an area of concern that require intervention.
 Your child’s therapist will communicate all evaluation findings with you, so that you can work together to develop a plan that meets your child’s need best.

 How long will my child need therapy?

 The length of your child’s therapy program will depend on his/her specific areas of difficulty, his/her medical history, attendance, and carryover of the therapist’s recommended home exercise program.
 Your therapist will recommend a frequency (number of times per week) and duration (length of time) based on the results of your child’s evaluations.
-While some children may only require short term intervention, such as 3 months to meet their therapy goals, others may have a diagnosis (such as Autism) that warrants a much longer course of therapy.
+While some children may only require short term intervention, such as 3 months to meet their therapy goals, others may have a diagnosis that warrants a much longer course of therapy.
 Consistent attendance to therapy and carryover of the therapist’s recommendations for a home exercise program are critical to your child’s rate of progress.
 Your child’s therapist will regularly re-assess your child’s progress toward therapy goals and will discuss with you both progress and recommendations for continued therapy.

 My child gets therapy in school/Birth to Three.
 Can we still come to you?